 Some other examples include discoveries concerning:

-The real evidence is staggering in volume, you could spend a lot of time reading of the myriads of ways a creation narrative is true, it’s up to you how you perceive the evidence.
+The evidence is staggering in volume, you could spend a tremendous amount of time reading of the myriads of ways the creation narrative is true, it’s up to you how you perceive the evidence.
 Many very brilliant people have set out to show the evidence supports the Bible, while Darwin’s failed attempt to circumvent the creation narrative fades off into irrelevance.

 *Matthew Fontaine Maury— proved that ships could use ocean winds and currents to cross the ocean faster.
 He was an American astronomer, historian, oceanographer, meteorologist, cartographer, and geologist.
 He was born on January 14, 1806 in Spotsylvania County, Virginia to parents of Dutch and French ancestry.
 He used the Bible to direct his course of inquiry and discovered it to be true.